UNC-Libraries/SCTS-Documentation/Finding Aid Takedowns.md

 8. **Capdev** tests rewrites and asks **IMS** to commit this change to SVN.

+9. **Capddev** records deacession in <a href="https://unclibrary.atlassian.net/wiki/spaces/capdev/pages/45444787/Finding+Aids+-+Deaccession+Procedures">Jira documentation</a>.

-9. **TS-Archival** creates a Jira ticket for **Bibliographic Technical Services** for MARC record removal.
+10. **TS-Archival** creates a Jira ticket for **Bibliographic Technical Services** for MARC record removal.
     - a.
-Steps 10a and 10b (below) should be included in the ticket.
+Steps 11a and 11b (below) should be included in the ticket.
 Include both steps unless absolutely sure which one applies.

-10. **TS-Biblio** will proceed as follows:
+11. **TS-Biblio** will proceed as follows:

     - a.
 If the collection has a collection-level record coded “Notautho” and without an OCLC number then it has not been counted in cataloging statistics and can just be deleted from Sierra.
     - b.
 If the collection has a record that has been added to OCLC, remove our holdings from OCLC.
 Using the “Report Error” function, send a message to OCLC notifying them that the record can be deleted because UNC no longer holds the collection.
 Notify Joe Copp with the item record number that should be withdrawn.
 He will code this as withdrawn and suppress the bibliographic record.